microsoft/Purview-ADB-Lineage-Solution-Accelerator/LIMITATIONS.md

 ### Private Endpoints on Microsoft Purview

 Currently, the solution does not support pushing lineage to a Private Endpoint backed Microsoft Purview service.
 The solution may be customized to deploy the Azure Function to connect to Microsoft Purview.
 Consider reviewing the documentation to [Connect privately and securely to your Microsoft Purview account](https://docs.microsoft.com/en-us/azure/purview/catalog-private-link-account-portal).

+## Column Level Mapping Supported Sources

+Starting with OpenLineage 0.18.0 and release 2.3.0 of the solution accelerator, we support emitting column level mapping from the following sources and their combinations:

+* Read / Write to ABFSS file paths (mount or explicit path `abfss://`)
+* Read / Write to WASBS file paths (mount or explicit path `wasbs://`)
+* Read / Write to the default metastore in Azure Databricks
+  * Does NOT support custom hive metastores

+### Column Mapping Support for Delta Format

+* Delta Merge statements are supported when the table is stored in the default metastore
+* Delta to Delta is NOT supported at this time